FriendsOfAdonis/friendsofadonis.github.io/content/docs/shopkeeper/customers.md

 ## Tax IDs

-Cashier offers an easy way to manage a customer's tax IDs.
+Shopkeeper offers an easy way to manage a customer's tax IDs.
 For example, the `taxIds` method may be used to retrieve all of the [tax IDs](https://stripe.com/docs/api/customer_tax_ids/object) that are assigned to a customer as a collection:

 ```ts
 const taxIds = await user.taxIds()